yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `isDefaultBucketClass`: boolean.
 When true, signals that the controller should attempt to match `Bucket`’s without a defined `BucketClass` to this class, accounting for the `Bucket`’s requested protocol.
 Multiple default classes for the same protocol will produce undefined behaviour.
 1. `supportedProtocols`: protocols the associated object store supports.
 Applied when matching Bucket to BucketClasses.
 1. `accessMode`: (Optional) ACL setting specifying the default accessibility of .
-1. `private`: ACL setting specifying if the a generated storage instance should be publicly accessible.
+1. `isPublic`: ACL setting specifying if the a generated storage instance should be publicly accessible.
 Common setting among protocols.
 1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield and Static cases, *Retain* is mandated.
     - `Delete`:  the bucket and its contents are destroyed
     - `Retain`:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed